Rahul12Arora/HR-Interview-Preparation/README.md

 - I eventually became a leader in the Super 50 group of Newton where the top 50 students of Newton are selected and 10 groups of 5 students are formed with one leader.
 - I guided my group while creating projects in JavaScript, React and also helped them solving DSA problems.
 - I also realised that our group lacked communication between its members.
 So I arranged a weekly share and learn session, where every member had to speak about the part he/she is working on or completed with everyone.
 This challenge taught me that along with technology, proper communication drives a project to completion.

+## Are You Planning To Have Children
+- You know I'm not quite there yet.
+But I'd like to know more about the career progression at your company.
+Can you tell me a little bit more about that.

+## Do You Have Any Questions For Me
+- Yes, I do have a few questions.
+First, I would love to know more about the day-to-day responsibilities of a front-end developer at your company.
+What kind of projects will I be working on, and what is the team structure like?
+- I'm also curious to learn about any opportunities for growth and advancement within the company.
+As a fresher, I am looking for a company that will provide me with opportunities to learn and grow my career, so I am interested in any training or development programs that the company offers.
+- Finally, I would love to know more about the company culture and work environment.
+What is the team dynamic like, and how does the company support its employees in achieving their goals?
+- Overall, I am very excited about the possibility of joining your team, and I would love to learn more about the company and the role to ensure that it's a good fit for me.